lsminter/gaming-articles-website/README.md

 ## notes
 This is pretty basic so far.
 These are just some initial thoughts as to what I want the site to be.
 As the application is build out, I would like to add images of different parts such as the sign in process and some basic templates for articles/profiles.

+I think the initial things to work on is just some simple UI.
+The next step after that would probably to create a way to log in, then implement authentication into that.

+- [ ] Make a simple login page for users with just an input for username and password.

+- [ ] Implement authentication via Firebase